 Halo series has this.
 Pretty much anybody you meet in the game has a high probability of dying.
-The Expanded Universe novels have this as well, any character that's not in the games is fair game, especially the Spartans other than Master Chief.
+The Expanded Universe materials have this as well, as any character that's not in the games is fair game, especially the Spartans other than Master Chief.

-By the end of the third game the Master Chief, Cortana, Admiral Hood, the Arbiter, and Ship Master survive.
-Every other character of the main series dies.
+By the end of the third game the Master Chief, Cortana, Admiral Hood, the Arbiter, and Shipmaster Rtas 'Vadum survive.
+Every other major character in the series dies.

 Halo: Reach takes this and runs with it.
 Due to Doomed by Canon, expect anyone you care about to die.
 The list of survivors is shorter than the named deaths.
 Only Jun, Halsey, Buck, Captain Keyes and, of course, Chief and Cortana survive.

 Jun is more of an example of Uncertain Doom within the context of the game, as no body is seen and no mention of him is made after his departure.
 However, Jun was later revealed to have survived Reach in the "Halo: Initiation" comic, where he was involved with recruitment and training for the SPARTAN-IV Program.

 Halo 4 gave a major shock to the fanbase by actually killing off Cortana, the Chief's trusty AI companion from the very first game onwards.

 Since 343i took charge, not even the Expanded Universe is safe for characters originating from the games, having killed off Paul DeMarco in Halo: Escalation and the Rookie in Halo: New Blood, the latter being particularly notable given that he was once a playable protagonist.

 Not too many people survive in the Chzo Mythos.
 Not even Trilby or his clones.